raspberrypilearning/interactive-animation/en/step_6.md

 end
 ```

-This code uses a series of `change sizes`{:class="block3looks"} and `waits`{:class="block3control"} to make the heart grow and shrink.
+This code uses a series of `change size`{:class="block3looks"} and `wait`{:class="block3control"} blocks to make the heart grow and shrink.
 Try creating your own pulsating sprite.

 You could also try changing `graphic effects`{:class="block3looks"} to create a sprite that keeps changing its appearance.

 ```blocks3
 when flag clicked